mihaj/mihaj.github.io/_posts/2021-01-04-liveness-check-tool-for-your-http-services.md

 tags: c# tool
 ---

 I like using tools.
 And as you may already know, I also enjoy writing tools.
 The one I will present today is about checking the **health of HTTP API endpoints**.
-It's a simple tool that verifies whether a list of API URLs returns HTTP code OK - 200.
+It's a simple tool that returnes the HTTP endpoint status code.

 OK, here is the core code of the tool: